L&D Travel Nurse Jobs in Michigan

 How much do travel L&D nurses make in Michigan?

 Based on current market data, travel labor and delivery nurse pay in Michigan generally runs about $1,950 to $2,800 per week, with the exact figure driven by market, call requirements, shift, and your experience level.
 Contracts with heavy call at high-volume delivery programs tend toward the top of that range, and because cost of living is lower in several Michigan metros, the same stipend often stretches further.
-Because rates shift with the market and season, your Junxion recruiter walks through the complete package — what’s taxable, what’s paid as a stipend, and how call adds up — so you see real numbers for the actual contract before you commit.
+Rates shift with the market and the season, so your Junxion recruiter lays out the complete package (taxable pay, stipends, and how call adds up) and you see real numbers for the actual contract before you commit.

 Is Michigan a compact state for L&D travel nurses?